+C. inform Company immediately if, in Supplier’s opinion, an instruction from Company violates applicable Data Protection Requirements;

-D. adopt and maintain appropriate security measures (including organizational and technical measures (the “Security Measures” as set forth in Attachment 1), designed to ensure a level of security appropriate to the risks presented by processing the Personal Data, taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons;
+D. adopt and maintain appropriate security measures including organizational and technical measures (the “Security Measures” as set forth in Attachment 1), designed to ensure a level of security appropriate to the risks presented by processing the Personal Data, taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons;